Shift operators of the Dotsenko-Fateev equation and its higher order versions: : a specialization of

 \subsection{From the shift operators of $S\!E_3$ to those of $S\!E_6$}

-Since $S\!E_6$ is connected by addition and middle convolution with $S\!E_3$, the shift operators for the shifts of $(a,b,c,g)$ can be derived from the corresponding shift operators of $S\!E_3$, which are obtained in Part2 \cite{HOSY2}, by following the recipe in \cite{Osh} Chapter 11.
+Since $S\!E_6$ is connected by addition and middle convolution with $S\!E_3$, the shift operators for the shifts of $(a,b,c,g)$ can be derived from the corresponding shift operators of $S\!E_3$, given in \S \ref{se3op}, by following the recipe in \cite{Osh} Chapter 11.